 Also, because people are there to dance, these partner dance scenes have married people and people in relationships as well.
 I’d say most of the people out dancing are single though.

 Partner dancing is great once you get into it, but there’s a huge barrier to entry: having to learn the dance, which could take weeks or months.

-The good news for guys, is that in general, the good leaders are in high demand, and sometimes there are more women (followers) than leaders at events.
+The good news for guys is that in general, good leaders are in high demand, and sometimes there are more women (followers) than leaders at events.
 But this is not always the case, so fear not ladies.

 Where to Go Swing Dancing

-These are some Swing dance venues in the Los Angeles are that I would recommend for meeting single people:
+These are some Swing dance venues in the Los Angeles area that I would recommend for meeting single people:

-Lindygroove in Pasadena is the largest weekly swing dance events and has folks of all ages from twentysomethings to retired folks.
+Lindygroove in Pasadena is the largest weekly swing dance event and has folks of all ages from twentysomethings to retired folks.

 For a complete calendar of Swing dance events, check out SwingDance.LA.

 How to Get Started